 With the Citrix Cloud and Gateway Service optimization feature enhancement, you can detect and route traffic destined for the Citrix Cloud and Gateway Service.
-You can create policies to either break the traffic out to an Internet directly or to send it over via a backhaul route over the virtual path.
-In the absence of this feature, the gateway service hairpins back to the customer’s Data Center and then would go out to Citrix Cloud adding unnecessary latency.
-In addition to that, you now get visibility into Citrix Gateway and Citrix Cloud traffic and can create QoS policies to prioritize it over the virtual path.
+You can create policies to either break the traffic out to internet directly or, to send it via a backhaul route over the virtual path.
+In the absence of this feature, when the default route is virtual path, gateway service will hairpin back to the customer’s Data Center and then would go out to Internet adding unnecessary latency.
+In addition to that, you now get visibility into Citrix Gateway service and Citrix Cloud traffic and can create QoS policies to prioritize it over the virtual path.

 Citrix Cloud and Gateway Service categories

 Following are the traffic categories used for classification and optimization purposes: